grannycart/subworld-shortstory1/second-version-draft.md

 Hemi climbed the ladder back up to the control room.

 Cassandra pulled the headphones off her head and hung them on the peg.
 She leaned back, crossed her arms, and closed her eyes.
 There was nothing for her to do until the diesels stopped.
 She tried to let her mind relax.
 She tried not to hear the penetrating drone of the diesel engines, but they were loud enough that she felt like they had swallowed her whole body.
 Unlike on a surface ship and some other sub, the diesels on this submarine had no direct drive to the props.
 Instead they just acted as huge generators when they were running --- at the same time charging the boat's batteries and generating electricity that powered the huge electric motors that turned the props.
 Due to this configuration, the diesels were set to run at one consistent RPM range that was most efficient for generating electricity.
 This meant that no matter how fast or slow the boat was going, no matter if they were plowing through heavy seas or making good time on a smooth surface, there was never any variation in the intensity of the diesels.
 To Cassandra's ears they felt like they were just all-on, all the time when they were running.
 She found it disconcerting to not be able to associate the motion of the boat with the pitch of the engines.
 That was on top of the fact that the engine noise was loud enough to make her sonar rig all but useless.
 She wished there was a way for the submarine to run on its nearly-silent batteries all the time.

+[//]: # (Somewhere in here you need to name Cassandras sub as the *Prospect* -- its necessary for telling other elements of the story later, particularly the maneuvering between the two vessels)

 Since darkness had fallen hours ago, the compartment was lit up with the red night lighting.
 The glow of it penetrated through her closed eyelids.
 Half dozed off in her chair, she imagined the color of the red lights was somehow an exact visual representation of the unceasing and penetrating drone of the diesel engines.
 Like she had been entirely enveloped in some hellscape of noise and light.